tj/tj/Readme.md

 I'm the founder and solo developer of [Apex Software](https://apex.sh/).

-## Sponsors

-Thank you to the companies which [sponsor](https://github.com/sponsors/tj) my open-source work:
+I've written hundreds of open-source projects for the JavaScript and Go communities, and I'd like to thank these companies for [sponsoring](https://github.com/sponsors/tj) my open-source work:

 <table>
   <body>